notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 1. Download the installer
 2. Run the executable binary and follow the installation flow

-If you are doing managed installation or otherwise want to control the installer from the command line, the installer has a few [command line options](../command-prompt/#installer-options).

-The installer will likely require Administrative privileges in order to install Notepad++ in Windows's standard "Program Files" location, and to install/update plugins when installed in that location.
+The installer will likely require Administrative privileges in order to install Notepad++.
 If you do not have Administrative privileges, you either need to find someone who does, or tell the installer to use a location where you _do_ have write permission (though that may still ask for Administrator privileges), or run a portable edition from a directory where you have write permission.

-When you use the installer to install to a directory other than "Program Files", you can choose an option in the installer to _not_ use the `%AppData%\Notepad++` folder for your configuration, and instead use the "[local configuration](../config-files/#configuration-files-location)".
+By default, the installer will use `%AppData%\Notepad++` to [store your settings](../config-files/#configuration-files-location); but when you use the installer to install to a directory other than "Program Files", you can choose the installation option "Don't use %APPDATA%" to instead use a "[local configuration](../config-files/#configuration-files-location)".

 The installer should also install the [Shell Extension](../shell-extension/) to add **Edit with Notepad++** to the Windows Right-Click context menu.
+(Your specific version or translation may use a different phrasing for that entry.)

+If you are doing managed installation or otherwise want to control the installer from the command line, the installer has a few [command line options](../command-prompt/#installer-options).

+The installed version of Notepad++ can be removed using the standard Windows OS's "Add/Remove Programs" interface for removing installed programs (or similar, depending on your OS version).

 ## Install Notepad++ from 7z or zip